How to Reset a Fuse

 - Find the circuit breaker box and open the cover.

-- Identify the tripped switched.
+- Identify the tripped switch.
 These switches are usually labeled by the section of the house (e.g. “kitchen”, “bathroom”, etc. ).

-- Reset the circuit breaker by putting the switches back into the “on” position.
+- Reset the circuit breaker by returning the switches to the “on” position.
 This should fully reset the power for those switches.

-- If the circuit breaker trips after you put the switches into “on”, it can be due to a few too many appliances on those switches, a bad cord or plug, bad wiring.
+- If the circuit breaker trips after you put the switches into “on”, it can be due to a few too many appliances on those switches, a wrong cord or plug bad wiring.

 Have you followed these steps but are not able to reset your fuse?
 Contact AAA Calvert to inspect your circuit breaker and identify the problem.
 For more information about electrical maintenance and installation near Long Beach, visit the webpage.